 - 13.1 The national statistics on Carers are significant.
 80% of the UK's 6 million carers are of working age, and in the North East this increases to 82%.
-(4) 3 million carers combine work and care.
+(Information sourced from the Centre for International Research on Care, Labour & Equalities).
+3 million carers combine work and care.
 Every year, over 2 million people become carers, so that there is a new population of carers in the workforce every day.
-3 in 5 people will become carers at some point in their lives, and 1 in 5 people will give up work to care for somebody. - 13.2 The council census which is currently out to all employees, asks employees to advise whether they are a Carer, so that we can understand our workforce profile and the demands on our employees in respect of caring responsibilities.
+3 in 5 people will become carers at some point in their lives, and 1 in 5 people will give up work to care for somebody. - 13.2 The council census asked employees to advise whether they are a Carer, so that we can understand our workforce profile and the demands on our employees in respect of caring responsibilities.
 The definition used is: